femboyfin/dbdideas/survivor_perks.md

 ## [Boon: Exponential](<https://deadbydaylight.wiki.gg/wiki/Boon:_Exponential>) 📉 🗑️

-- Grants **3 seconds** of Endurance upon recovering from the dying state
+- Now grants **3 seconds** of Endurance upon recovering from the dying state
   - Thematic buff to the otherwise okay perk on its own without causing too much trouble with perk synergy (Conviction).

 ## [Boon: Illumination](<https://deadbydaylight.wiki.gg/wiki/Boon:_Illumination>) 📉 🗑️

-- Additionally highlight the Auras of Totems, Exit Gate Switches, and other Survivors
+- Now reveals the auras of Totems, Exit Gate Switches, and other survivors
   - Slight increase to the number of tracked auras for a slight info improvement.
 - Increased bonus Totem cleansing speed to **25%** *(was 10%)*
   - Increases the ability to use Illumination as an anti-Hex boon.